Language Model Algorithms

 Scaled dot-product self-attention

-# each token gets Query, Key, Value vectors (learned projections)
+# Each token is projected into Query, Key, Value vectors

 Q = X · W_q, K = X · W_k, V = X · W_v

-# done for all tokens at once → fully parallel, unlike an RNN
+# done for all tokens at once → fully parallel

 Try it — the attention matrix